Calgary child psychologist guiding a play therapy session using sand tray figures at Creative Sky Psychology.

 At Creative Sky Psychology, we use play therapy to help children process experiences, express emotions, and build coping skills — all in a way that feels safe, natural, and developmentally appropriate.

-Because for kids, play is serious communication.
+Because for kids, play is learning and communication.

 What Is Play Therapy?